 • If you are not connected to the internet, you can enter the Keycode manually.

-• If you are connected to the internet then the key code will be added automatically
+• If you are connected to the internet, then the key code will be added automatically

 • Press OK when you’re ready to complete activation.

-Step 4: mysqld.exe locked in Task Manager
+Step 4: mysqld.exe is locked in Task Manager

 1. On a network, always make sure the users are completely logged out of Sage 50 and open Task Manager on the server.

-2. Ensure users from all show processes are selected, and end all instances of the mysqld.exe process under the processes tab.
+2. Ensure users from all show processes are selected, and end all instances of the mysqld.exe process under the Processes tab.

 3. After your process has finished, try to open the company file again on your workstations.